ganesh-prabakaran/Vehicle_Detection_And_Tracking/Writeup.md

 * spatial_size = (16, 16) # Spatial binning dimensions
 * hist_bins = 9    # Number of histogram bins

+Below is a display of the training images - Vehicle and Non Vehicle and corresponding HOG transformed values.

 ```python
 # Display Car Images